NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/09 - Loops/02 - Ansible Loops Coding Exercise.md

 # 09.2 - Coding Exercise: Ansible Loops

-Complete: No
-Flash Cards: No
-Lab: No
-Read: No
-Status: Complete
-Watch: No
-You done?: 🌚🌚🌚🌚

 Q1:

 The playbook currently runs an echo command to print a fruit name.
 Apply a loop directive (with_items) to the task to print all fruits defined in the `fruits` variable.

 ```yaml
 -